-16. DEFERRED UNIT-BASED COMPENSATION
+18. DEFERRED UNIT-BASED COMPENSATION

-The REIT's incentive unit option plan provides that the maximum number of units which may be reserved and set aside for issue under the incentive unit option plan shall not exceed 10% of the issued and outstanding units at the time of the option grant (on a non-diluted basis).
+The REIT's incentive unit option plan provides that the maximum number of units which may be reserved and set aside for issue under the incentive unit option plan shall not exceed 10% of the issued and outstanding units at the time that the options were granted (on a non-diluted basis).
 Options issued by the REIT vest evenly over three years and expire five years after the grant date.